Knape/datum.js/README.md

-## Datun.js
+## datum.js

-Datun.hjs is a javascript utility that makes it easy to print readable dates, e.g. 4 minutes ago.
+datum.js is a javascript utility that makes it easy to print readable dates, e.g. 4 minutes ago.

 Install the package from [npm](https://npmjs.com/release)